destination-earth-digital-twins/DE330_Training_2024/README.md

 More information can be found [here](https://github.com/destination-earth-digital-twins/DE330_Training_2024/wiki)

 ## Registration
-Please register yourself in [here](https://docs.google.com/spreadsheets/d/19LMnqfZ-yffDTwDsHqkN3eGenvvX1bUrEUe7gmJblZU/edit#gid=0).
-Note that number of seats are limited and that a registration doesn't necessarily guarantee an onsite paricipation.
-Not sure how to formulate this....
+Space is limited.
+We can only accommodate a certain number of people for on-site participation.
+Please apply for a place [here](https://docs.google.com/spreadsheets/d/19LMnqfZ-yffDTwDsHqkN3eGenvvX1bUrEUe7gmJblZU/edit#gid=0).
+Priority will be given to new developers.
+Note that the lectures will be hybrid and everyone is welcome to follow online.

 ## Prerequisities
 * Access to https://github.com/destination-earth-digital-twins//Deode-Prototype